DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 ## Working with Internal Parts

-Marcus then connected the cosmic rhythm to practical psychology, explaining how it paralleled approaches like Internal Family Systems (IFS), or "parts work."
+Marcus then connected the cosmic rhythm to practical psychology, explaining how it paralleled approaches like "parts work"—therapeutic methods that recognize our internal world as a collection of different aspects or "parts."

 "Our internal world is not a monolith but a collection of different 'parts,' each with its own beliefs, feelings, and strategies.
 The charges and programs we've discussed can be understood as these parts."

+"This deeper parts work builds on the compass navigation you'll learn later.
+The compass helps you 'clean the spot'—neutralize the immediate charge and regain your center.
+But once you've created that stable foundation, you can then do more careful therapeutic work with whatever was triggered."

 He outlined a three-step process that followed the cosmic rhythm: